Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 When is Best to Visit Greece?

-Winter is great in Greece for hiking, ski resorts, and exploring archaeological sites.
+Winter is great in Greece for hiking, skiing, and exploring archaeological sites.

 More about other months in Greece: